jennymclaughlin/ShelterConcourse/README.md

 Prerequisites
 --

-1. Java SDK 1.7+

-2. Shelter Pivotal CF Env (non-prod) or Pivotal Web Services Account.
+1. Shelter Pivotal CF Env (non-prod) or Pivotal Web Services Account.
 Create a free trial account here [Pivotal Web Services](http://run.pivotal.io/)

-3. Fly cli.
+2. Fly cli.
 The fly tool is a command line interface to Concourse, it available when you bring up Concourse

 Steps